smarty/changelog/sdk/go.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [v1.6.2] - 2020-08-25

+### Bug Fixes:

+- Incorporate the path of supplied `WithBaseURL` value into the http request.
+This allows the client to send requests to locally hosted APIs that reside behind a non-blank path.
+From the most recent version of the godocs:

+> The address provided will be consulted for scheme, host, and path values.
+Any other URL components such as the query string or fragment will be ignored.

+## [v1.6.1] - 2020-08-14

+### Bug Fixes:

+- Filter out blank values passed to `WithLicenses` function option.

+## [v1.6.0] - 2020-08-13

+### Changed:

+- Introduced a new function option for wireup: `WithLicenses`.
+This option is useful when targeting specific capabilities of an API based on the subscription level.
+See the documentation for possible values.
+Most callers need not supply this flag.

 ## [v1.5.1] - 2020-07-30

 ### Changed:

 - Incremented version.

 ## [v1.5.0] - 2020-07-30